prahaladbelavadi/realestatechain-app/README.md

 If you have trouble connecting truffle to ganache, or the frontend/Metamask to ganache, make sure your ganache host/port and Metamask host/port are the same

 ## FAQ

+* __Why am I getting errors about drizzle when I start the app__* Make sure the versions of drizzle and all of it's related packages are at least 1.1.0, and if not then install that version directly.

 * __Why is there both a truffle.js file and a truffle-config.js file?__